• Skip to primary navigation

 Just like pumpkin and other winter squash seeds, Red Kuri squash seeds can be roasted.
 Here's an excellent guide for roasting squash seeds.

-Red Kuri Squash soup in a blue bowl
+Bright orange Red Kuri Squash pureed soup, in a blue bowl with a small oregano leaf on top.

 Valentina K. Wein